kubernetes/kubernetes/docs/getting-started-guides/locally.md

 By default the IP range for service cluster IPs is 10.0.*.* - depending on your docker installation, this may conflict with IPs for containers.
-If you find containers running with IPs in this range, edit hack/local-cluster-up.sh and change the portal_net flag to something else.
+If you find containers running with IPs in this range, edit hack/local-cluster-up.sh and change the service-cluster-ip-range flag to something else.

 #### I cannot create a replication controller with replica size greater than 1!
 What gives?